rickwassing/cicada-develop/docs/index.rst

 Your help is more than welcome!
 -------------------------------

-I am a neuroscientist, foremost, and not a software developer.
-Although I have ample experience in Matlab and other coding-languages, and I have coded Cicada to the best of my abilities, it may not be the most efficient way the software could have been written.
+I am a neuroscientist, foremost, and not a professional software developer.
+Although I have ample experience in Matlab and other coding-languages, and I have coded Cicada to the best of my abilities, it could still be improved with your help.
 I would be very grateful for anyone who'd like to contribute to Cicada.

 .. _index-license: